Chacho104/proday_api/README.md

      ```

 3. **Verify Database Setup:**
-   - Open MySQL Workbench and check that the `todo_app` database contains the necessary tables as defined in the Prisma schema.
+   - Open MySQL Workbench and check that the `pro_day` database contains the necessary tables as defined in the Prisma schema.

 ### Running the API Server